-Thomas J Webster has completed his BS in Chemical Engineering from the University of Pittsburgh (1995) and MS in Biomedical Engineering from RPI (1997) and PhD in the year of 2000.
-Currently, he is the Director of the Nanomedicine Laboratories.
-He has Supervised over 149 Visiting Faculty, Fellows, Post-doctoral, and thesis completing students.
-He is the Founding Editor-In-Chief of the International Journal of Nanomedicine (impact factor of 5.03) and directs or co-directs three international centers.
-He is a fellow of numerous societies, former President of the US Society for Biomaterials, and has started 11 companies with four FDA products.
+Thomas J Webster's (H index: 84) degrees are in chemical engineering from the University of Pittsburgh (B.S., 1995) and in biomedical engineering from RPI (M.S., 1997; Ph.D., 2000).
+He is the current director of the Nanomedicine Laboratories (currently at 39 members), has graduated/supervised over 149 visiting faculty, fellows, postdoctoral, and thesis completing students.
+He is the founding editor-in-chief of the International Journal of Nanomedicine (impact factor of 5.03) and directs or codirects 3 international centers.
+He is a fellow of numerous societies, former President of the U.S. Society For Biomaterials, and has started 11 companies with 4 FDA products.
+He has appeared regularly on NBC, CNN, Fox News, and other outlets talking about science and medicine.